Anthonykahly/my-weather-app/README.md

 # My Weather Application
-![White and blue themed website that contains weather forecasts](./assets/imgs/HomepagePicture.JPG) A simple application for looking up local weather
+![White and blue themed website that contains weather forecasts](./assets/imgs/HomepagePicture.JPG) A simple application for looking up local weather forecasts of a chosen area.

 ### URL :